tumf/mcp-gsuite/README.md

      "https://www.googleapis.com/auth/userinfo.email"
    ]

-3. Then create a `.gauth.json` in your working directory with client and account information
+3. Then create a `.gauth.json` in your working directory with client

 ```json
 {